kosiumeigbo/kosiumeigbo/README.md

 # Hi there 👋

-🔭 I’m currently a Graduate Electrical Engineer
+🔭 I’m currently an Electrical Engineer

 🌱 I’m currently learning about HTML, CSS and Javascript and putting my knowledge into practice building projects.